fastfetch-cli/fastfetch-wiki/Json-Schema.md

 | **Required** | No       |
 | **Default**  | `9`      |

 **Description:** Set the percentage output type.
-1 for percentage number, 2 for bar, 3 for both, 6 for bar only, 9 for colored number
+1 for percentage number, 2 for multi-color bar, 3 for both, 6 for bar only, 9 for colored number, 10 for monochrome bar

 | Restrictions |          |
 | ------------ | -------- |